-We’ve got a whole week’s worth to help you turn things around.
-Find it here.
+We’ve got a whole week’s worth of tips to help you turn things around.
+Find them here.

 MANAGE YOUR PAIN BEFORE IT MANAGES YOU

 When it comes to managing your mild to moderate pain, remember that you are in charge.
-If things aren't going well, it's time to refresh your approach.
-These steps can help you become the master of your pain domain so you can get back to living life on your terms.
-Remember, if your pain gets worse or persists, consult your doctor right away.
+If things aren’t going well, it’s time to refresh your approach.
+These steps can help you become the master of your pain domain so you can get back to living your life on your terms.
+Remember: If your pain gets worse or persists, consult your doctor right away.

-You may have heard "be your own advocate" before, but what does it really mean?
-Well, simply put, it means to take charge of your health — in your case, take charge of your pain.
+You may have heard "Be your own advocate" before, but what does it really mean?
+Simply put, it means to take charge of your health — in your case, take charge of your pain.
 Partner with your doctor and care team by asking questions and describing what you are experiencing.

 To be your own advocate, you need to truly understand your pain.
 Talk to your doctor about your condition.
 Throw yourself into books, articles and other sources of information about your pain and its possible underlying conditions.
 Look for pain seminars in your area.
 Connect with other people living with pain to see what they know and how they're managing.

 Keeping a daily pain journal is a good way to let you and your doctor see how you’re really doing over time and if there’s something more you could be doing together to manage your pain effectively.
 You can start with a general pain score on a scale from 1–10.
-Then, make detailed notes about what you did; what you ate; how you felt physically, emotionally, and mentally that day; and how you slept the night before — all of these things are factors that can affect pain.
+Then, make detailed notes about what you did; what you ate; how you felt physically, emotionally and mentally that day; and how you slept the night before — all these factors can affect pain.

 After you’ve tracked your pain for a week or more, take a look at your journal.
 Do you like what you see?
 If not, it’s time to hit reset.
-Write down the things you’re currently doing to manage pain.
-Take that list and your pain journal to your next doctor appointment and work together to see what pain management strategies are working and which ones might need to be replaced with something else.
+Write down what you’re currently doing to manage pain.
+Take that list and your pain journal to your next doctor appointment and work together to see what pain-management strategies are working and which ones might need to be replaced with something else.